lukstc/paper_note/Fast_WordPiece_Tokenization/note.md

 ### Vocabulary

-the construction of the vocabulary is not covered in this paper, refer:
+the construction of the vocabulary is not covered in this paper, refer: [Google - Tensorflow](https://www.tensorflow.org/text)